srikumarks/elm-anima/README.md

 an optional triple of `(key, moveExtent, active)`.
 The `active` boolean will turn false the moment the picker is dropped and will be true as long as the item remains "picked".

-You can use the picker in conjunction with the `applyPicker` function to attach the picker to a particle collection and respond to the events it generates.
-You can use the `particleColl` function to make such a collection.

 **PPS**: Drag-n-Drop using these concepts does not use the HTML drag events.
 Instead, it works directly with the mouse events.
 For the moment, I think this